portdirect/ovn-docker/README.md

 This project is heavily based on the work of shettyg (https://github.com/shettyg/ovn-docker), and is a fast moving target at the moment, but will aim to remain small and simple, focused on providing effient globaliy distributed L2 networks and DVR functionality.
-Eventually Keystone Federation, and a VPN layer (most likley either IPsec or WireGuard) will be incorporated to improve deployment flexibility.
+Eventually Keystone Federation, and a VPN layer - most likley either IPsec (native) or WireGuard (via plugin) will be incorporated to improve deployment flexibility.